CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm: Experiments

 \subsection{General Efficiency Comparison}

-In this section, we evaluate the performance of CARMI, and compare against B-tree and ART-tree as baselines.
-As explained in Section~\ref{sec:workload}, we consider 5 different query workloads and 7 different datasets.
-For synthetic datasets, we also consider 2 access patterns: uniform and Zipfian.
-These result in a total of 55 possible configurations.
-Figure~\ref{fig:totalRes} shows the results for 45 of them due to space limitation, and the results for exponential dataset are omitted since they are similar to those of the normal dataset.
+In this section, we evaluate the performance of CARMI and compare it with the baselines.
+We consider 5 query workloads and 7 different datasets, as explained in Section~\ref{sec:setup}.
+We consider two access patterns for datasets other than YCSB: uniform and Zipfian, as illustrated in Section~\ref{sec:workload}.
+These result in a total of 65 possible configurations. \techreport{Figure~\ref{fig:totalRes}} \paper{Figure~\ref{fig:totalResPaper}} shows the results for 45 of them due to space limitation, and the results for normal and exponential datasets are omitted since they are similar to those of the uniform dataset.

-In general, the time efficiency of CARMI is significantly better than both baselines on all query workloads, achieving $2.52\times$ speed up on average compared to B-tree, while using only $0.56\times$ memory space of B-tree on average.
+In general, the time efficiency of both learned indexes is significantly better than B+ Tree.
+Comparing CARMI with ALEX, which is also a learned index, we see that these two learned indexes perform roughly the same over synthetic datasets.
+However, CARMI significantly outperforms on these real-world datasets, achieving an average speedup of 1.2$\times$/2.2$\times$ on read-only/read-write workloads.
+This demonstrates the effectiveness of data partitioning and cache-aware design over real-world datasets, in which data location is much harder to predict.